Richard Shaw (actor)

-Shaw appeared in the 1959 TV serial of Quatermass and the Pit playing drill operator Sladden.
+Shaw appeared in the 1959 BBC TV serial of Quatermass and the Pit playing drill operator Sladden.
+The series was remastered and rereleased by the BBC in 2018.
 He was asked to reprise the role in the 1967 film adaptation but was unable to do so due to other commitments.
 Duncan Lamont (from The Quatermass Experiment) was therefore cast instead.
 Shaw made three appearances in Doctor Who: The Space Museum, Frontier in Space and Underworld.
-Outside of work, it seems Richard might have believed in the existence of alien lizards and UFOs.